suuumans/node-js-questions/js-questions.md

-# JavaScript and Node.js Questions
+# JavaScript Questions

+# Basics questions

 ## Question 1
 What is JavaScript and what are its key features?